-Parameter Description BaseTypeInfo The TYPEINFO for the plaintext data.
-EkValueCount The size of CekTable.
-It represents the number of entries in CekTable.
-CekTable A table of various encryption keys that are used to secure the plaintext data.
-It contains one row for each encryption key.
-Each row can have multiple encryption key values, and each value represents the cipher text of the same encryption key that is secured by using a different master key.
-The size of this table is determined by EkValueCount.
-This table MUST be sent when COLUMNENCRYPTION is negotiated by client and server and is turned on.
-EncryptionAlgo This byte describes the encryption algorithm that is used.
-For a custom encryption algorithm, the EncryptionAlgo value MUST be set to 0 and the actual encryption algorithm MUST be inferred from the AlgoName.
+Parameter Description For a custom encryption algorithm, the EncryptionAlgo value MUST be set to 0 and the actual encryption algorithm MUST be inferred from the AlgoName.
 For all other values, AlgoName MUST NOT be sent.
 If EncryptionAlgo is set to 1, the algorithm that is used is AEAD_AES_256_CBC_HMAC_SHA512, as described in [IETF-AuthEncr] section 5.4.
 If EncryptionAlgo is set to 2, the algorithm that is used is AEAD_AES_256_CBC_HMAC_SHA256.
 Other values are reserved for future use.
 AlgoName Reserved for future use.
 Algorithm name literal that is used for encrypting the plaintext value.
 This is an optional field and MUST be sent when EncryptionAlgo = 0.
 For all other values of EncryptionAlgo, this field MUST NOT be sent.
 EncryptionAlgoType A field that describes the encryption algorithm type.
-Available values are defined a follows: 1 = Deterministic encryption.
+Available values are defined as follows: 1 = Deterministic encryption.
 2 = Randomized encryption.
 NormVersion The normalization version to which plaintext data MUST be normalized.
-Version numb starts at 0x01.
+Version numbering starts at 0x01.
 Ordinal Where the encryption key information is located in CekTable.
 Ordinal starts at 0.
 CryptoMetaData This describes the encryption metadata for a column.
 It contains the ordinal, the UserType, the TYPE_INFO (BaseTypeInfo) for the plaintext value, the encryption algorithm that is used, the algorithm name literal, the encryption algorithm type, and the normalization version.
-NoMetaData This notifies client that no metadata follows the COLMETADATA token.
+NoMetaData This notifies client that no metadata will follow the COLMETADATA token.
 When fNoMetaData is set to 1, client notifies server that it has already cached the metadata from a previous RPC Request (section 2.2.6.6), and server sends no metadata.